 Bump bar: A bump bar is a tool that connects to a kitchen display screen to enable restaurant staff to move digital order chits around non-touch enabled screens.
 Some cooks prefer bump bars because they are easy to use with wet or gloved hands.

-Lightspeed offers a 14-day free trial if you want to take a deeper look at the system.
-For a look at Lightspeed Kitchen, you’ll need to schedule a demo via Lightspeed’s website.
+Lightspeed offers a 14-day free trial if you want to take a deeper look at the POS system.
+To look at Lightspeed Kitchen more in-depth, you’ll need to schedule a demo via Lightspeed’s website.

 Lightspeed Kitchen Features